o3de/o3de.org/content/blog/posts/o3de-motion-matching-2022-04.md

 Each row represents the features of a single frame of the motion database.
 As the data is commonly accessed on a per-frame basis, it is stored in row-major order for cache efficiency.

-> Memory usage: A motion capture database holding 1 hour of animation data together with a sample rate of 30 Hz to extract features, resulting in 108,000 frames, using the default feature schema having 59 features, will result in a feature matrix holding ~6.4 million values and use ~24.3 MB of memory.
+> Memory usage: A motion capture database holding 1 hour of animation data together with a sample rate of 30 Hz to extract features will generate 108,000 frames.
+Using the default feature schema, comprising of 59 features, will result in a feature matrix holding ~6.4 million values and use ~24.3 MB of memory.

 ## The motion matching algorithm